omarreis/vsop2013/README.md

 * Planet data calculation tests.
 * binary data file utility.
 * N-to-N gravity integration by leapfrog method.
-* Firemonkey application "PlanetFun" ( a 4d solar system simulation with augmented reality - The app is available from iOS and android stores.
+* Delphi FMX application "PlanetFun" ( a 4d solar system simulation with augmented reality - The app is available on iOS Appstore and An Android Google Play store ).

 # VSOP2013 for Delphi